attack-monkey/Lean-Functional-Typescript/README.md

 # A guide to Lean Functional Typescript

-Lean is a Pure Functional way of writing Typescript applications.
+Lean is a Functional way of writing Typescript applications, based on the ML family of languages.

-It achieves purity through the the use of Pure Functions and Abstracted Effects.
+It provides a **lean** way of writing safer code without the complexity of some other functional languages.

 Install
 =======

-While Lean is more conceptual than anything else, the Lean Prelude provides utilities such as **pattern matching**, **piping**, and **flows**.
+The Lean Prelude provides utilities such as **pattern matching**, **piping**, and **flows**.

 To get going with Lean, download the **prelude**